Learn how property taxes are calculated, including assessed value, exemptions, and tax rates by state.

 Assessed Value x Levy Rate =Tax Liability

-Assessed Value = Value determined by county assessor
+Assessed Value = Value determined by the county assessor

 Previous Article